-Bo, brings more than 20-years of varied management and leadership experience to bear on his clients’ leadership and organizational challenges, including a leadership vision shaped by two and a half decades of experience in the U.S. Air Force and working in and with high performing organizations.
-He brings out the best in organizations by in-depth analysis of their (in) effectiveness and strengthens their leadership teams with tailored development and coaching.
+Bo Carrington, Principal and President of Bo Carrington & Associates, Inc., brings more than 20 years of varied management and leadership experience to bear on our clients’ leadership and organizational challenges, including a leadership vision shaped by two and a half decades of experience in the U.S. Air Force and several high performing organizations.
+He brings out the best in organizations by in-depth analysis of their (in) effectiveness and strengthens their leadership team with tailored development and coaching.

 Raised mostly in a suburb of Jackson, Mississippi (those who know him say he really didn’t “grow up” until his mid-20’s), his dad was looking for discipline, and he was looking for adventure when he joined the Air Force as a medical technician, became part of an emergency medicine team, and a few years later became part of an aeromedical evacuation crew.
 He proudly served for over 10 years, including in the first Gulf War combat zone (we knew it as Desert Shield/Desert Storm).
-Carrington got his first real experience in intentional leadership from a tough-as-nails Chief Master Sergeant and learned early on that voluntarily giving superior performance to a leader was very different than performing out of fear of punishment.
-That type of intentional, influential leadership is what he tries to inspire at BCA and with his clients.
+Carrington got his first real experience in intentional leadership from a tough-as-nails Chief Master Sergeant and understood that voluntarily giving superior performance to a leader was very different than performing out of fear of punishment.
+That type of intentional, influential leadership is what he tries to inspire at Carrington & Associates.

 Carrington’s Air Force service landed him in Texas, and he never left (he considers himself a Texan without the twang).
-He holds a bachelor’s degree in accounting (Hardin-Simmons), an MBA with an emphasis in International Business and Human Resource Development, and leadership experience in business sectors that include investment & insurance, transportation/logistics, retail and manufacturing.
-The most influential role model in his corporate life was a 30+ year iconic leader that needed some help with people skills – and not only got it but applied it at that late stage of his career, shared it with those around him and brought even more success to the company.
-Carrington learned what it meant to coach and mentor others by being coached and mentored and most importantly how to keep from making things more complicated than they should be.
-His life philosophy is that most things in life aren’t overly complicated, they are simply just not easy.
+He holds a bachelor’s degree in accounting (Hardin-Simmons), an MBA with an emphasis in International Business and Human Resource Development, and leadership experience in business sectors that include investment & insurance, transportation/logistics, retail, and manufacturing.
+The most influential role model in his corporate life was a 30+ year iconic leader that needed some help with people skills – and not only got it, but applied it at that late stage of his career, shared it with those around him and brought even more success to the company.
+Carrington learned what it meant to mentor others by being mentored and how to keep from making things more complicated than they have to be.

-Bo lives in San Antonio, Texas and when he’s not chasing around his 10- and 16-year-olds, he’s either in the dojo continuing his fourth black belt journey, serving on the board of a non-profit or on the dance floor chasing his newly found passion for competitive ballroom dance.
+When he’s not chasing around his 10 and 16-year-olds, he’s either in the dojo continuing his fourth black belt journey or on the studio dance floor preparing for his next ballroom dance competition.